kevle1/imhungryfeed.me-api/README.md

 Update the `keys.sample.yaml` with your API key and save it as `keys.yaml` in the same directory

+OR you can set the `GOOGLE_MAPS_KEY` environment variable to your API key.

 ### Docker (Recommended)

 You'll need Docker